Cop “justified” to push man to the ground causing head injury in Ajax: SIU

 The SIU later described the man as “to have been of unsound mind at the time.”

-The man simply replied “no” and put his right hand in his jacket pocket as well.
+The man replied “no” and put his right hand in his jacket pocket as well.
 He then began to advance toward the officer.
 The man continued to walk toward the officer even as the officer told him to stop, come no closer and remove his hands from his pockets.

 Initially, the officer backed away from the man while giving these instructions.
 However, the man continued to walk towards the cop until they reached the end of the parking lot.

-The officer then pushed the man backwards which resulted in the man smacking the back of his head on the pavement.
+The officer then pushed the man backwards, which resulted in the man smacking the back of his head on the pavement.
 Calling paramedics, the officer rolled the man onto his side and began to massage his chest.

 However, the man remained conscious.
-When asked what he thought would happen after charging an officer, he replied “Jail.”
+When asked what he thought would happen after charging an officer, he replied, “Jail.”
 The officer pulled the man up into a seated position until paramedics arrived.

 In the meantime, backup officers arrived.
 They asked what happened and the officer answered, “I had to.
 He was coming at me and wouldn’t stay back.
 I pushed him and he fell.”